 Many English-language blog and newspaper attacks on the German homeschooling ban like to blame it all on Hitler and the Nazis.
 While it is true that the Third Reich passed such laws in 1938 (and added criminal penalties), they were only an extension of education laws that have been around since 1871.
 (Prussia was also the first country in the world to require state certification of teachers, and was offering free, compulsory elementary education as early as the 18th century.)
 In 1919, the Weimar Republic re-introduced compulsory school attendance (allgemeine Schulpflicht).
 When the Federal Republic of Germany was created in 1949, the compulsory attendance idea made its way into Article 7 of the Grundgesetz (constitution).
 In September 2006, the European Court of Human Rights upheld the German ban on homeschooling, in a religious-freedom case that began in 2003.
 The European court argued that parents can’t use religion to justify homeschooling in Germany.
 (Under German law, parents can decide whether or not their offspring will receive the religious instruction offered in German schools.)

-What about U.S. military families and homeschooling?
+What about US military families and homeschooling?
 That appears to be a gray area.
 For military folks under SOFA (Status of Forces Agreement), most people claim that German law does not apply.
-However, even the U.S. Department of Defense (DoD) has not always supported homeschooling.
+However, even the US Department of Defense (DoD) has not always supported homeschooling.
 A 1989 directive said children of military families were expected to attend the DoD dependent schools.
 More recent DoD directives have allowed homeschooling.
 But anyone living in Germany who does not fall under SOFA is subject to German law.

 It used to be that it made a difference in which of Germany’s 16 states you resided.
-Certain states, including Baden-Württemberg (and its capital Stuttgart, home to U.S. military), used to be lax about enforcing the ban on homeschooling.
+Certain states, including Baden-Württemberg (and its capital Stuttgart, home to US military installations), used to be lax about enforcing the ban on homeschooling.
 But when a new minister of education came in, that changed.
 Now Baden-Württemberg is also going after parents who dare to homeschool their kids — with the same high fines and threats of imprisonment common in Hesse and other states.
 So German homeschool families like the Neubronners, and non-German homeschoolers as well, have been forced to flee Germany if they insist on educating their children themselves — whether they live in Bremen or Bavaria.

 Also see this GW article: Education: Schools and Universities in the German-speaking Countries